 Day hiking on the Sentier Nepisiguit Mi’gmaq Trail can be done during all four seasons but care is necessary.

 During the spring and fall be prepared for colder, wet weather and conditions that can change quickly.
 Rising water levels may also be of concern.
-Please review the section on “Safety” for more information.
+Please review the section on Safety for more information.

 To avoid problems on your day hike, it is important to properly plan and prepare.

-It is vital to know, before you leave, where you are going and for how long and ALWAYS inform someone of your plan who will react if you do not return on time.
+It is vital to know, before you leave, where you are going and for how long and ALWAYS inform someone of your plan who will react (call 911) if you do not return on time.

 Bring layers of clothing, proper boots, food, snacks and water.
 Always prepare for rapidly changing weather conditions and carefully consult forecasts.

 Day hikers are not required to register their hike.
-Like all hikers, use of the SNMT is done at your own risk.